Federalist Era

 The Federalist Era in American history ran from 1788 to 1800, a time when the Federalist Party and its predecessors were dominant in American politics.
 During this period, Federalists generally controlled Congress and enjoyed the support of President George Washington and President John Adams.
 The era saw the creation of a new, stronger federal government under the United States Constitution, a deepening of support for nationalism, and diminished fears of tyranny by a central government.
 The era began with the ratification of the United States Constitution and ended with the Democratic-Republican Party's victory in the 1800 elections.

 During the 1780s, the "Confederation Period", the new nation functioned under the Articles of Confederation, which provided for a loose confederation of states.
 At the 1787 Philadelphia Convention, delegates from most of the states wrote a new constitution that created a more powerful federal government.
 After the convention, this constitution was submitted to the states for ratification.
 Those who advocated ratification became known as Federalists, while those opposed to ratification became known as anti-Federalists.
 After the Federalists won the ratification debate in all but two states, the new constitution took effect and new elections were held for Congress and the presidency.
 The first elections returned large Federalist majorities in both houses and elected George Washington, who had taken part in the Philadelphia Convention, as president.
 The Washington administration and the 1st United States Congress established numerous precedents and much of the structure of the new government.
 Congress shaped the federal judiciary with the Judiciary Act of 1789 while Treasury Secretary Alexander Hamilton's economic policies fostered a strong central government.
-The first Congress also passed the United States Bill of Rights to constitutionally limit the powers of the federal government.
+The first Congress also passed the United States Bill of Rights, a key demand of Anti-Federalists, to constitutionally limit the powers of the federal government.
 During the Federalist Era, American foreign policy was dominated by concerns regarding Britain, France, and Spain.
 Washington and Adams sought to avoid war with each of these countries while ensuring continued trade and settlement of the American frontier.